 If this does not occur, the Tribunal may be required to adjourn the hearing because the patient has not had the opportunity to consider and take advice on the contents of the report.
 This is distressing for the patient, as well as a waste of time and resources for everyone involved.

-The Tribunal’s medical report form has been prepared by Tribunal psychiatrist members in consultation with treating psychiatrists throughout WA to ensure it provides everything the Tribunal needs to know in the hearing.
+The Tribunal’s medical report form (which is presently in draft form and is in the process of consultation for revision) has been prepared by Tribunal psychiatrist members in consultation with treating psychiatrists throughout WA.
+It provides everything the Tribunal needs to know in the hearing.
 ‘Free-form’ style reports frequently do not address the relevant factors in sufficient detail to enable the Tribunal to make a decision.
 This prolongs the hearing, and makes the process more distressing for patients.
 Where the Tribunal’s medical report form is provided and discussed with patient’s in advance, less discussion of the medical evidence is needed during the hearing.

 Further information for preparing medical reports is set out below: